-It is well-known that the learning methods in Hilbert spaces has vigorous abilities.
+It is well-known that the learning methods in Hilbert spaces have vigorous abilities.
 The main reason is that the certain Hilbert spaces can be endowed with reproducing kernels such that the solution of a learning problem can be written as the finite dimensional kernel-based representations for practical implementations and computations.
 Informally, the reproducing properties can reconstruct the functions values using the reproducing kernels.
-In the Hilbert space, the reproducing properties are defined by its inner product.
-Clearly, the Banach spaces may not always possess any inner product.
-But, the paper \cite{ZhangXuZhang2009} shows that the reproducing properties can be still achieved with the semi-inner products.
-This indicates that the learning problems can be well-posed in the Banach spaces having the semi-inner-products.
-However, the original definitions of RKBSs require the reflexive conditions.
+In a Hilbert space, the reproducing properties are defined by its inner product.
+Clearly, a Banach space may not always possess an inner product.
+Nevertheless, paper \cite{ZhangXuZhang2009} shows that the reproducing properties can still be achieved with the semi-inner products.
+This indicates that the machine learning can be well-posed in the Banach spaces having the semi-inner-products.
+However, the original definitions of RKBSs require the reflexivity condition.
 We know that the infinite dimensional $\lone$ space is a Banach space but it is not reflexive.
 There is a question whether the reproducing properties can be defined in the general Banach spaces.
-Here, we will redefine the reproducing properties in the dual-bilinear products and investigate the learning solutions by the associated kernels.
-Moreover, we will complete and improve the theoretical analysis of RKBSs.
+Here, we redefine the reproducing properties in the dual bilinear products and investigate the learning solutions by the associated kernels.
+Moreover, we complete and improve the theoretical analysis of RKBSs.
 This can give the support of theoretical analysis to develop another vigorous tools for machine learning such as classifications and data mining.

-Then the reproducing properties given in Banach spaces could be a feasible way to obtain the kernel-based solutions of the learning problems.
+Then the reproducing properties given in Banach spaces could be a feasible way to obtain the kernel-based solutions of learning problems.